Creator of The Year After

 Hello Sophomores!
 My name is Nate and I am the Coordinator of Residential Life.
 I look forward to meeting you all during your time here.
 In the meantime, I hope you realize you’re not alone in this college journey.
 I urge you to take advantage of the many support systems at your fingertips.
 If you ever need anything, drop me an email or stop by Chase 213.
 I’d be more than happy to help.

 Hello Sophomores!
-My name is Lilly and I am the Coordinator of Student Activities and Leadership.
+My name is Lilly and I am the Director of Student Activities and Leadership.
 If you’re looking for resources for your club or organization, or need help planning an event please feel free to contact me any time!
 If you wish to get involved in the Rufus M. Jones Institute for Leadership, and attend workshops, conferences, and retreats that can help expand your skills and knowledge as a student leader, please do not hesitate to get in touch with me to find out more.

 Hello!
 My name is Nika, and I’m the Coordinator of Outreach, Collaboration, & Peer Instruction in the Office of Academic Resources.
 When I’m not bustling around the OAR, I can be found rock climbing, running, watching Star Trek, or trying to avoid being bitten by my grumpy 16-year-old cat.
 I hope you’ll find this blog to be a great resource that you can access any time, day or night, wherever you happen to be.
 I look forward to getting to know you and hope you’ll stop by the OAR soon.
 Have a fabulous sophomore year!